Last Updated: Year 16 Day 77

 income and generally how that income is calculated.
 Income is

-distributed at 00:00 GMT on the 1st of every month.
+distributed at 17:00 server time on the last day of every month.

 facility.
 Facilities can lose money if they are on planets with bad

 crime, high taxes or bad employment levels.

 Each planet has a different kind of economy so facilities

 that would do well on one planet might not do as well on another.
 There

 is a variety of factors that can affect the economy; these factors will